iexcloud/docs/source/using-core-data/getting-real-time-core-financial-data.md

 - `/data` specifies the [GET /data](https://iexcloud.io/docs/apperate-apis/data/get-data) method.
 - `/core` is the IEX Cloud Core Dataset namespace.
-- `/DATASET_ID` identifies the Core Dataset you're accessing.
+- `/DATASET_ID` identifies the Core Financial Dataset you're accessing.
 - `/{key}` is the item you want data for.
 - `token=YOUR_TOKEN` is a query parameter for authorizing your request.
 See [API Tokens](../administration/access-and-security.md).